 • Need to have a bigger down payment

-• Option of no financing at all
+• The option of no financing at all

 Start by finding out what is your credit score.
 There are some portals like creditkarma.com or even your bank portal might have an option to provide you with your credit score.
 If you see that your credit needs to be improved, start as soon as possible